civol/HDLRuby/README.md

 end
 ```

-For example `dff`, a system describing a D-FF, can be modified to have an inverted output as follows:
+For example, `dff`, a system describing a D-FF, can be modified to have an inverted output as follows:

 ```ruby
 dff.open do